JHJORE/NeRF_in_Ue5/README.md

 	- The normal way of training NeRF models
 - Volinga
 	- The training method that gives you the .chkpt-file you can use with the Volinga exporter.
-	- This required version 0.3.1.
-To use this version you have to change the remote image version in the .env-file to "dromni/nerfstudio:0.3.1" and choose “2: Run prebuildt official image dromni/nerfstudio:0.3.1”

 #### MERF - [Github](https://creiser.github.io/merf/)
 Looked like an interesting NeRF model to explore.
 However, we couldn't get it to work.
 When trying to run it we encountered issues with the requirements.txt, we did not manage to install all requirements.
 This meant that running the code was impossible for us.